Ingan121/ClassicWindowSwitcher/README.md

 ## Example usage
 * Build `ClassicWindowSwitcher` and `cws-loader` projects, and run `ClassicWindowSwitcher.exe` from command line.
-* Loading CWS inside Explorer.exe is also possible by using the `cws-loader.wh.cpp` Windhawk mod from this repository, but it's not yet production ready and you must change the hardcoded path to `SimpleWindowSwitcher.dll` in the source code before compiling it.
+* Loading CWS inside Explorer.exe is also possible by using the `cws-loader.wh.cpp` Windhawk mod from this repository.
+You must change the DLL path in the mod settings to point to your compiled `ClassicWindowSwitcher.dll`.
+* You can also put the compiled DLL as `C:\Windows\dxgi.dll` to have it loaded by Explorer.exe automatically on every launch, replacing the default Windows Alt+Tab switcher.
+* Note that you must disable the default Windows Alt+Tab switcher by setting `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\AltTabSettings` to `0` (DWORD) for the standalone CWS executable to work properly.

 ## Compiling